Options Trading Course – Learn How to Trade Stock Options

 Conversion: This is a position, which comes into existence due to the selling of a call option, buying of a put option as well as purchasing the instrument (for instance, the futures contract), wherein the options has the similar striker expiration and strike price.

-Delta: This is the change that is expected at the price of an option, in view of a single unit change within the price of the futures contract or commodity.
+Delta: This is the change that is expected at the price of an option, because of a single unit change within the cost of the futures contract or commodity.

-At The Money: This refers to the point or level where the strike value of an option is similar to that of its existing trading value of the commodity.
+At The Money: This refers to the point or level where the strike value of an option is similar to that of its current trading value of the commodity.

 In The Money: The option contract’s state wherein its value is positive when exercised.